The Lie That Your Past Disqualifies You

 Your past doesn’t disqualify you.
 It positions you.

-Moses was a murderer.
+Think about it: Moses was a murderer.
 David was an adulterer.
 Paul persecuted the church.
 Peter denied Jesus.
 Rahab was a prostitute.
 The woman at the well had five husbands.

-And God used every single one of them—not in spite of their past, but often because of it.
+And God used every single one of them.
+Not in spite of their past, but often because of it.

 Your past isn’t a liability.
 It’s your credibility.

+The woman who’s never struggled with addiction?
+She can’t speak to the woman fighting to stay sober the way you can.
 The woman who’s never been divorced can’t minister to the single mom who thinks her life is over the way you can.
+And the woman who’s never failed publicly can’t encourage the woman who’s afraid to try again the way you can.

 Your mess is your message.
 Your test is your testimony.
 Your past is your proof that God can redeem anything.